Self-service

+Smaller indoor ATMs dispense money inside convenience stores and other busy areas, such as this off-premises Wincor Nixdorf mono-function ICA ATM in Sweden.

 Self-service is a system whereby customers acquire (or serve) themselves goods or services, paying for the items at a point-of-sale, as opposed to a shop assistant or clerk acquiring goods or providing services in addition to taking payment.
 Common examples include ATMs, coin-operated laundrettes, self-service checkouts, self-service petrol stations, and buffet restaurants.

 History

 Grocery stores and supermarkets

 Before the 20th century many businesses such as grocery stores had clerks or assistants who would serve customers individually, taking required items from the shelves, before adding up the total at the till.
 Some products such as ham, cheese, and bacon were sliced to order, while dry goods such as flour would be weighed out from large barrels.

 On September 6, 1916 the first Piggly Wiggly opened in Memphis, Tennessee by Clarence Saunders, the world's first self-service grocery store.
 Customers would pick up a wicker basket upon entering the store, and then walk through the store placing items they intended to purchase in their baskets.
 As the duties of the shop clerks were reduced to stocking shelves with goods and taking payment at the tills, a "small army of clerks" was no longer necessary, allowing for cost reductions to be passed on to the consumer.
 In 1937, Saunders start opening Keedoozle stores, a further development of his idea of automated grocery stores.
 By the 1950s about 80% of the grocery trade in America was on a self-service basis.

-In the United Kingdom, trials with self-service stores began in the Second World War, with the first permanent self-service store, a co-op, opened in 1948, Tesco likewise opened its first self-service store in St Albans later in the same year.
+In the United Kingdom, trials with self-service began in the inter-war period, specifically in the forms of cafeteria (self-service restaurant), womenswear, and grocery and provisions shops.
+After the Second World War this gathered pace, with the first permanent self-service store, a co-op, opening in 1948 and Tesco's first self-service store in St Albans opening later in the same year.
 The reduction in the number of staff needed to operate such a store, and the increased speed at which customers could be served, helped to mitigate problems created by the labour shortages in the war.
 The concept caught on quickly, with Sainsbury's, Waitrose, Morrisons and Marks & Spencer adopting self-service models in the 1950s, and one sixth of all co-op grocery stores being self-service by 1957.

 In 2020, Amazon Fresh (a subsidiary of Amazon) opened its first till-less store.
 Some of these stores use "grab and go" systems where surveillance cameras and other technology tracks what each customer takes and places back, whereas most use "dash carts" which use touchscreens, barcode scanners, cameras, and various sensors to track items placed into and removed from the cart.
 Payment is done by scanning a QR code from their Amazon app, connecting the purchase to their Amazon account and allowing it to be billed through the payment method linked to their account.